NicoMarshall/airbnb_property_model/README.md

   * PyTorch

 ## Milestone 1: Data Cleaning
-The first stage was cleaning and pre-processing the raw data to get it into the right format for ML.
+The first stage is cleaning and pre-processing the raw data to get it into the right format for ML.
 The raw property data in csv format was first loaded into a pandas dataframe.
 Then a script was written inside tabular_data.py to:
   * remove rows where ratings were missing
   * format description strings
   * set default values and split data into features, labels tuples
   * save the cleaned data as a new csv file

-Since the goal of this project is to train supervised learning models, we needed to be able to format the data into a features, labels tuple:
+Since the goal is to train supervised learning models, we need to be able to format the data into a (features, labels) tuple.
+The following method loads the (cleaned) data from a csv file and does the reformatting:
 ```
 def load_airbnb(data, label: str):
     # load in the data